 It’s about this time of year when us Kiwis & Aussies really start itching for a winter break.
 The days are short, the nights are long and we’ve all got colds.
 A break from your routine and the cold weather can be just what you need to get through what remains of winter and recharge your batteries.
-I’ve teamed up with Cheapflights to give you my best tips on finding ways to travel this winter without breaking the bank.

 9 Tips to Help Kiwis & Aussies Save on Their Winter Travel